DeepaliShandilya/Twitter-Data-Analysis/README.md

-# Twitter-Data-Analysis
+# Twitter-Data
-twitter data analysis using hadoop
+Data Analysis of twitter using BIG DATA concepts.